 I just want to start by saying I’m never good at writing these.
 But here we go.
 Hi, I’m Brian.
-(And you say: “Hi Brian”).
-I’ve been at Q13 News since 2016.
-I anchor our 4 p.m. and 5 p.m. newscast, Monday-Thursday and I also report during our late newscasts as well.
+(And you say: "Hi Brian").
+I’ve been at FOX 13 News since 2016.
+I'm an anchor on Good Day Seattle.

-When I started at “Q,” I was the weekend morning anchor and a reporter three days during the week.
+When I started at FOX 13, I was the weekend morning anchor and a reporter three days during the week.
 Did you get all that?
 There’ll be a quiz later.

 Before coming to Seattle, I worked in the Bay Area from 2012-2016.
 I was a morning anchor/reporter for KTVU in Oakland, California.
 And before that, I was a reporter in my hometown of San Diego, California, for Fox 5 San Diego.
 And before that, I was a reporter in Kennewick, Washington, for KVEW.
 AND BEFORE THAT, I was born.
 Just kidding.

 Journalism runs in my family.
 My Dad, Ernie Flores, Jr., was a print journalist for many years.
 He was a journalist in the Philippines before coming to the United States in the 1960s.
 His first job in the U.S. was for the Arizona Republic.
 He then moved to San Diego where he was a reporter for the San Diego Union newspaper.